pa-innovation/ha-doppler/README.md

 We want feedback, please join our Discord to give us feedback:https://discord.gg/sandman

--Ability to have app and Home Assistant running at the same time -Updated UI elements
+-Ability to have app and Home Assistant running at the same time (mutiple nonces) -Updated UI elements
 -A trigger activating after your alarm is dismissed.
+-Turning off all active alarms via HA
+-Snoozing all active alarms via HA
+-Putting the alarm stasuses into HA